Belgium, sightseeing and family

 Book a tour

 Booking a tour in Belgium will make it a much stress free experience.
 It will ease communication barriers and avoid the hassles of planning and logistics.
-Here are some tour options you might want to book.
+Here is a link to find some tour options you might want to book.

 The first night we were picked up by aunt Luz Elena and cousin Derek, then we ha dinner with our aunt, uncle and cousin Nicole.
 We were running a bit late from our visit to Emilie’s apartment at Le Marais, so we went “home” just packed everything very fast and run through the streets of Paris and the metro, to make it barely on time.
 This, to find out that the train was delayed by 20 mins +.